-Integration of systems course content with clinical issues related to childhood pathology and disease prevention as related to the gastrointestinal, female reproductive, and integumentary systems.
+The goals of Pediatrics III are to learn normal stages of growth and development for children, birth to 18 years.
+Integration of systems course content with clinical issues related to childhood pathology and disease prevention as related to the behavioral, cardiovascular, and hematopoietic systems.